-- this_stream_id A 7-bit unsigned integer field that shall indicate the ID of this audio stream.
-This ID shall be unique within one bundle, i.e., for all streams that have the same bundle_id. - bundle_id A 7-bit unsigned integer field that shall identify a unique ID for one bundle of audio streams.
-A bundle consists of exactly one main stream and one or more additional auxiliary streams that shall have the same bundle_id.
+this_stream_id - A 7-bit unsigned integer field that shall indicate the ID of this audio stream.
+This ID shall be unique within one bundle, i.e., for all streams that have the same bundle id.

+bundle_id - A 7-bit unsigned integer field that shall identify a unique ID for one bundle of audio streams.
+A bundle consists of exactly one main stream and one or more additional auxiliary streams that shall have the same bundle id.
 The auxiliary streams contain additional audio Components that can be combined with the main stream.
 The auxiliary streams can be delivered via broadband or broadcast.
-The main stream shall always be delivered via broadcast and signaled within this audio_stream_properties_descriptor() with this_is_main_stream set to '1'. - num_auxiliary_streams A 7-bit unsigned integer field that shall indicate the number of auxiliary streams that are available on broadband or broadcast to be combined with the main stream. - delivery_method A 1-bit Boolean flag that shall indicate, when set to '1', that the corresponding auxiliary stream is delivered using DASH on HTTP.
+The main stream shall always be delivered via broadcast and signaled within this audio stream properties descriptor() with this is main stream set to '1'.

+num_auxiliary_streams - A 7-bit unsigned integer field that shall indicate the number of auxiliary streams that are available on broadband or broadcast to be combined with the main stream.

+delivery_method - A 1-bit Boolean flag that shall indicate, when set to '1', that the corresponding auxiliary stream is delivered using DASH on HTTP.
 Access information to locate the stream is given in the DASH MPD.
-When set to '0', this flag shall indicate that the corresponding auxiliary stream is delivered using MMTP/MPU, signaled within the same audio_stream_properties_descriptor() and located through the asset id signaled for this stream. - auxiliary_stream_id A 7-bit unsigned integer field that shall identify the ID of the auxiliary stream.
+When set to '0', this flag shall indicate that the corresponding auxiliary stream is delivered using MMTP/MPU, signaled within audio stream properties descriptor() and located through the asset id signaled for this stream.

+auxiliary stream id - A 7-bit unsigned integer field that shall identify the ID of the auxiliary stream.
 The ID of all auxiliary streams shall be unique within one bundle.